20 Jun HOW TO MANAGE THE COMPLIANCE PROCEDURES OF A COMPANY IN VIETNAM

 - Provided to tax authorities for the purpose of determining tax bases,

 - Provided to market management agencies on request,

 - Provided to banks,

-An enterprise’s accounting books must present all of its assets and equity, and details on business situation in chronological order to provide information to the Management and compliance information to state authorities on request.
+An enterprise’s accounting books must present all of its assets and equity and details on business situations in chronological order to provide information to the Management and compliance information to state authorities on request.

-The basic procedure to be followed in terms of labor and wages comprises of the following steps:
+The basic compliance procedures to be followed in terms of labor and wages comprises of the following steps: